Patrick-Salazar/Portfolio/content/about.md

 date: 2025-06-25
 ---

-Hi, I’m Patrick Salazar — a data analyst and bioinformatics enthusiast based in Vancouver.
+Hi, I’m **Patrick Salazar** — a data analyst and aspiring data scientist with a strong foundation in mechanical engineering and manufacturing.

+My background includes:
+- Data analytics and machine learning
+- Bioinformatics and RNA-Seq analysis
+- Process engineering and risk assessment
+- Project management in manufacturing industries

-I’m passionate about building pipelines that solve real-world healthcare problems, especially in cancer genomics and gene expression modeling.
+I’m passionate about solving real-world problems through data, especially in healthcare, manufacturing, and emerging tech.

+This portfolio showcases selected projects, professional experience, and personal initiatives.